Daim-Nickel-Penny/Live-Npm-Installs/README.md

 Since this is an open-source project, you can verify the code and data fetching logic by checking the source code.

+Note: The data is 48 hours delayed, and this is from the official NPM API.

 ## How It Works

 1. The app fetches the install data for each package using the official NPM API.